jsousadacunha/jsousadacunha.github.io/content/policies/minesweeper/index.md

 other websites, services, or applications that may be linked to or from the Services.
 You should review the policies of such third parties and contact them directly to respond to your questions.

-## 6. How loong do we keep your information?
+## 6. How long do we keep your information?

 ***In Short:*** *We keep your information for as long as necessary to fulfill the purposes outlined in this privacy notice unless otherwise required by law.*